top of page

 What does a home birth actually look like?

 It’s different for everyone.
 For some it’s candles and music and birth pools.
-For others, it’s the living room floor with tea and toast afterwards.
+For others, it’s the small dark bathroom floor with tea and toast afterwards.
 But it always includes:

 You’ll still be monitored, still supported, and if anything unexpected comes up, your midwives will spot it early and help you transfer safely if needed.